Frontmaster/ui-seed/README.md

 # ui-seed
-This is a seed repository for a react + sass project
+This is a seed repository for a react project.